Kansas City Ballet Dancer Amanda DeVenuta Shares Her Favorite Exercises

 Monday, fun day:

 Amanda DeVenuta takes Sundays to rest and dedicates Mondays, her other day off, to working out.
 After a solar flow yoga class, she’ll grab lunch out and head to a one-on-one Pilates session.
 During the week, she doesn’t have much free time for cross-training, though she’ll slip into an open studio and dance on her own between rehearsals.
-Last season, for instance, a friend taught her one of the “Emeralds” variations from Jewels, which they’d run for fun and to keep up their stamina.
+One season, for instance, a friend taught her one of the “Emeralds” variations from Jewels, which they’d run for fun and to keep up their stamina.

 Takeaways from the mat: